Back to Pilotfish Home

 XSLT to XML File Conversion for Target System

-Step 8 – Configure the Transport and Processors (if needed)
+Step 8 – Configure the Transport and Processors

 PilotFish Transports communicate with the Target systems and deliver the data to them.
 As with the Listeners, PilotFish provides a wide range of Transports capable of handling a diverse array of connections to many different systems.
-Over 30+ Transport Types are included, among them, TCP/IP, Command Line, Database Polling SQL Listener, Email (SMTP), FTP(S), Generic Socket Transport and HTTP(S), etc. Configuring a Transport in the eiConsole is as easy as filling out the configuration panel.
+Over 30+ Transport Types are included, among them TCP/IP, Command Line, Database Polling SQL Listener, Email (SMTP), FTP(S), Generic Socket Transport, and HTTP(S), etc. Configuring a Transport in the eiConsole is as easy as filling out the configuration panel.
 Once configured, the Transport will deliver any transactions sent to that Target System.

 Configure the Transport and Processors for EMR to Clinic Route